 What tools do I use?There are a few tools I’d recommend, they’re all really inexpensive so worth getting if you’re planning on making a few cakes in future

 - A sugarcraft tool kit for shaping your fondant

 - A decorating brush set – you can use these to paint a design onto your cake if you’d like to, but I mostly use mine to paint on a little water to stick various parts of my figures together.

 - I have a little rolling pin which is useful for making clothing, such as the cloaks on my wise men (OK not cartoon characters, but still cute little cake toppers).

 - A small sharp knife – I just use the smallest knife from my knife block, there’s also a cutting tool in the tool kit I mentioned above that you can use too.

-Water makes fondant sticky so if I want to join two bits of fondant together I simply wet it a little.
+How are the characters stuck together?Water makes fondant sticky so if I want to join two bits of fondant together I simply wet it a little.
 You can buy specialist edible glue but I’ve always found that water does the job just fine.